SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     interrupt_cooldown : float
 ```

-Makes the unit invisible to game entity's of other players.
+Makes the unit untargetable for other game entities.

 **interrupted_by**
 Abilities of the game entity that interrupt the cloak when used.